 text for the Exhibition Studiolo Robotico R.U.R., Milan Design Week 2019, Doc.
 Mgr.
 Lada Hubatová-Vacková Ph.D.

-glass, mouth-blown, hand-cut, enameled; gold luster; oroplastics; Dobot robotic hand ; mobile instalation
+glass, mouth-blown, hand-cut and polished, enameled; gold luster; oroplastics; Dobot robotic hand ; mobile instalation